JudeaDumont/docker-spring-pipeline/README.md

 There must be a better way and I'm not thinking it's python.

 You have to push the images to the google cloud repository to run the images in google cloud.

+The kubernetes cluster successfully runs the test, however
+1. it thinks it failed because the container just exits
+2. THE SERVICE NAME IN THE DOCKER COMPOSE AND THE EXPOSED SERVICE IN K8S MUST BE NAMED THE SAME